phongnn/react-kho/docs/Queries.md

 #### Query objects

 You have to define a query in order to fetch data from backend.
-The `Query` constructor takes three arguments: a _unique_ name, an _asynchronous_ data fetching function, and optionally an object for query options.
+The `Query` constructor takes three arguments: a _unique_ name, an _asynchronous_ data fetching function and, optionally, an object for query options:

 ```javascript
 import { Query } from "react-kho"